 - MRI will not accurately establish the timing of a hypoxic-ischaemic brain injury in a child with cerebral palsy.
 Subtle neuro-anatomical changes that could explain the aetiology of cerebral palsy may not be apparent until 2 years of age.

 - CT scanning may provide information about structural congenital malformations and vascular abnormalities and haemorrhages, especially in babies.

-- Positron emission tomography (PET) scanning is a further enhancement which exposes the patient to less radiation than CT.
+- Positron emission tomography (PET) scanning is a further enhancement which exposes the patient to less radiation compared with CT scanning.

 - Evoked potentials - these are the electrical signals produced by the nervous system in response to sensory stimuli.
 Measuring them can help to detect abnormalities of hearing and vision.

 - Electroencephalogram (EEG) - this can help to detect damage from hypoxia and vascular insult.